NCCloud/metadata-reflector/README.md

 - [x] Label reflection from `Deployment`s to managed `Pod`s
 - [ ] Annotation reflection from `Deployment`s to managed `Pod`s
 - [ ] Label & Annotation reflection from an arbitrary source (e.g. Secret, ConfigMap, etc.) to an arbitrary target (e.g. `Deployment`, etc.)
-- [x] A background job to peridically check the state of the target resources
+- [x] A background job to periodically check the state of the target resources

 The priority of each feature will depend on the number of relevant use cases.